BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Additional Experimental Results

 \subsection{Speedup of Low-Rank Layers in Practice}

 This section discusses the relationship between our compression results (in terms of FLOPs) and the end-to-end speedup obtained in practice.
 We use basic PyTorch implementations of low-rank operators.
-In particular, we substitute each original layer with two sequential layers, as described in \Cref{sec:thorough_decomposition}, without any specialized implementation.
+In particular, we substitute each original layer with two sequential layers, as described in \cref{sec:thorough_decomposition}, without any specialized implementation.

-We measure the throughput of two ImageNet models (ResNet-50 and ViT-B/16) on an RTX 2070 laptop at different compression ratios.
+We measure the throughput (and latency for completeness) of two ImageNet-1K models (ResNet-50 and ViT-B/16) on an RTX 2080 Ti and an A100 GPU at different compression ratios.
 Every batch normalization (BN) \citep{pmlr-v37-ioffe15} layer is first removed from the ResNet-50 model so as to mimic the usual inference scenario (where BN layers are folded).
 We note that our method does not interfere with BN folding in any way.

-We found that, in general, compression results translate well to actual speedups (see \Cref{fig:vit_throughput} and \Cref{fig:resnet50_throughput}).
-However, it is to be noted that convolutional layers fare worse than linear layers in this regard, and that the theoretical gains are not fully exploited (which is, in general, a persistent problem in structured compression methods without specialized operators).
+We found that compression results translate well to actual speedups (see \cref{fig:throughput_latency}) in terms of throughput only in some circumstances.
+While matrix-multiplication-dominant models such as ViT obtain good speedups, it is important to note that convolutional layers fare worse than linear layers in this regard, and that the theoretical gains are not fully exploited.
+In particular, on the A100 GPU, no consistent speedup is obtained for ResNet-50.

-We expect that specialized operator implementations, including those found on software for edge devices, will be able to fully exploit the compression in terms of speedup.
+We expect that specialized operator implementations, including those found in software for edge devices, might be able to fully exploit the compression in terms of speedup.
 In fact, \citet{sui2024elrtefficientlowranktraining}, for instance, were able to obtain near-perfect practical speedups from FLOP reductions on ASICs and FPGAs on ResNet-50 with low-rank layers.

-We note that this is, in general, a persistent problem of compression methods (see, e.g., \citet{narshana2023dfpc}, where, without specialized implementations, the actual speedups are significantly lower than the FLOPs reductions).
-We leave the development of specialized operators for future work.
+We note that this is, in general, a persistent problem with compression methods (see, e.g., \citet{narshana2023dfpc}, where, without specialized implementations, the actual speedups are significantly lower than the FLOPs reductions).
+We leave the exploration of more efficient implementations for future work.